davemers0160/dlib_object_detection/README.md

 ## Repository Breakdown

+### Trainers:

+These sub-projects are dedicated to training dnn's for object detection and classification.

+### obj_det_trainer

+This folder contains the project code that runs the training of a given network against a given dataset using the array style input for each color channel.

-### common
+### obj_det_rgb_trainer

-This folder contains the project code that is shared between all of the projects.
+This folder contains the project code that runs the training of a given network against a given dataset using the rgb pixel color input.

+### Analysis:

 ### obj_det_analysis

+This folder contains the project code that runs the performance analysis of a given network against a given dataset using the array style input for each color channel.

+### obj_det_rgb_analysis

-This folder contains the project code that runs the performance analysis of a given network against a given dataset.
+This folder contains the project code that runs the performance analysis of a given network against a given dataset using the rgb pixel color input.

+### Dynamic Library generation

 ### obj_det_lib

 This folder contains the project code that compiles a dnn object detector into a shared library that can be used by other programs.
+The network input uses the array style input for each color channel.

+### Dynamic Library Linking Examples

 ### obj_det_run

-This folder contains the project code that tests the linking in C++ to the shared object detector library.
+This folder contains the project code that tests the linking in C++ to the shared object detector library at compile time.

-### obj_det_trainer
+### obj_det_run_lib

-This folder contains the project code that runs the training of a given network against a given dataset.
+This folder contains the project code that allows you supply the compiled shared object detector library at runtime.

+### Network Result Viewer

 ### obj_det_viewer

-This folder contains the python code that links the C++ shared object detector library and provides a web interface through a boken server.
+This folder contains the python code that links the C++ shared object detector library and provides a web interface through a bokeh server that allows you to view the object detection results and look at the final heatmap results.
+This viewer is designed to work with the arrays style input network architecture.

+### common

+This folder contains the project code that is shared between all of the projects.